Archive for the ‘Uncategorized’ Category

 Following a penalty, HMRC requires a 12-month period of full compliance before points are removed.
 A one-off fine may also apply where compatible software is not used.

-Making Tax Digital represents a significant change for many sole traders and landlords.
+Making tax digital represents a significant change for many sole traders and landlords.
 Early preparation can help ensure compliance, reduce disruption, and avoid penalties.
 If you would like support with software selection, record-keeping, or quarterly submissions, please contact us.

 DAS Accounting Services UK